 Both residential and nonresidential construction can be divided into private and public.
 I forecast that the public sector will not make a major contribution in 2014.

 Renting equipment for specialized applications has always been a good option for equipment users.
 But during the Great Recession equipment rental has become a much more common method of obtaining the use of machines on a regular basis.
 The uncertainty caused by the recession and the higher prices of machines due to the new EPA emission regulations have made it economically sound for users to rent rather than own machinery.
 This is especially true when utilization rates drop below 50% and when you factor in the shift to jobsite automation I mentioned earlier.
-It’s easy to see this pattern clearly by calculating the rental revenues per employee in the construction business.
-After a pause in 2010, I estimate the expenditures of contractors for renting machinery from the national rental companies (as well as local rental companies and equipment dealers that also have rental fleets) has increased dramatically from $4,000 per year for each employee to $6,000 per year for each employee (see Figure 3 on page 14 and Figure 4 on page 15.)
+It's easy to see this pattern clearly by calculating the rental revenues per employee in the construction business.
+After a pause in 2010, I estimate the expenditures of contractors for renting machinery from the national rental companies (as well as local rental companies and equipment dealers that also have rental fleets) has increased dramatically from $4,000 per year for each employee to $6,000 per year for each employee.

 New markets, big potential